episub/episub-typescript-base/README.md

 `yarn fix`: Tslint will attempt to fix any lint errors it knows how to auto-solve.

+`yarn upgrade`: Upgrade all dependencies to their latest version.

 ## Visual Studio Code

 ### Recommended Extensions